Volunteer FAQs

 Depending on the type of camp you attend, the time commitment we require can last between 3 and 6 days.
 To give continuity to our campers and ensure there is enough time to prepare for the campers’ arrival, we ask that you commit to a full session, and we cannot accept late arrivals.

 For summer sessions, nurses, doctors and paramedics arrive 1 night before campers for orientation.
-You will also receive a handbook via email prior to the camp.
+E-learning will be sent out before camp and all the information that you need will be available to you online.

 Following your orientation/interview, you will be sent a conditional offer of a place at camp subject to a satisfactory police check, at least two suitable references, confirmation of your MMR vaccinations and assessment of any medical information you have provided.